Washington-University/HCPpipelines/README.md

 point for running surface based functional preprocessing.
-As has been the case with the other sample scripts, you will need to verify or edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables defined at the top of the batch processing script.
+As has been the case with the other sample scripts, you will need to verify or edit the `StudyFolder`, `Subjlist`, and `EnvironmentScript` variables defined near the top of the batch processing script.

 In addition to these variable modifications, you should check or edit the contents of the `Tasklist` variable.
 This variable holds a space